 - Small microfiber towel for emergency wipe-downs

-If cool months/highlands: what to add (light sweater, scarf)
+If cool months/highlands: add these

 - Sleep socks if you run cold